EvanMulawski/FanControl.CorsairLink/README.md

 5. Reads the liquid temperature.

 6. The USB device class is not HID and support cannot be added.

+7. Pump control is experimental pending feedback.
+Please provide your feedback in issues and discussions.

 ## Installation